Everything you need to know about getting around Cancún

 Cabs are easy to find in Cancún – there are taxi stands everywhere travelers are, from resorts and shopping centers to the bus station and ferry terminals.
 They’re also easily hailed on main thoroughfares, passing every few minutes.

-The city sets fares, though taxi drivers are notorious for inflating the rates – always agree on the price before you set off and ask your concierge what the cost should be if you're unsure.
+The city sets fares, though taxi drivers are notorious for inflating the rates – always agree on the price before you set off and ask your hotel concierge what the cost should be if you're unsure.

-Generally, rates run M$60–80 around downtown, M$170–410 in the Zona Hotelera and M$220–420 between the two.
+Generally, rates run M$60-80 (US$2.90-3.90) around downtown, M$170-410 (US$8.30-20) in the Zona Hotelera and M$220-420 (US$10.80-20.50) between the two.
 Be aware that if you take a cab from a taxi stand or after sunset, a surcharge will be added, sometimes doubling the daytime rate.

 For door-to-door service, try a rideshare

 Uber and Cabify provide comfortable rides and are often cheaper than taxis in Cancún.
-Their reach is limited, however, by the powerful taxi union – rideshares aren’t permitted to pick up at the airport, ferry terminals, or any place serviced by a taxi stand, including Zona Hotelera resorts.
+Their reach is limited, however, by the powerful taxi union – rideshares aren’t permitted to pick up at the airport, ferry terminals or any place serviced by a taxi stand, including Zona Hotelera resorts.
 Drop-offs, however, are permitted everywhere.

 Check the status of each app before you arrive, as service has been suspended intermittently for years.
 And if you have trouble securing a ride, it likely means you’re near a taxi stand – just cross the street or walk a block… that usually does the trick!